 Connect payment gateways like Stripe or PayPal.
 Test transactions to ensure everything works correctly before going live.

-Place test orders, verify checkout process, check email notifications, and ensure everything functions properly before launch.
+Place test orders, verify the checkout process, check email notifications, and ensure everything functions properly before launch.

 Core WooCommerce is basic.
 These extensions add critical functionality: